Poudre B: History

+Unlike some other countries, French military had been wary of the double-base propellant from the very beginning: (modern research shows that Vielle discovered it already in 1884-1885 and noted its high flame temperatures leading to bore erosion, which led French military to conclude it was unsuitable for military use), only using it for smoothbore mortars after 1918 and in 330-380 mm naval guns in the 1930s.

 Performance

 Three times more powerful than black powder for the same weight, and not generating large quantities of smoke, Poudre B gave the user a huge tactical advantage.
 It was hastily adopted by the French military in 1886, followed by all the major military powers within a few years.

 Prior to its introduction, a squad of soldiers firing volleys would be unable to see their targets after a few shots, while their own location would be obvious because of the cloud of smoke hanging over them.
 The higher power of the new powder gave a higher muzzle velocity, which in turn produced a flatter bullet trajectory and thus a longer range.
 It also required lesser volumes of gunpowder and allowed a smaller caliber, thus lighter bullets, so a soldier could carry more ammunition.
 The French Army quickly introduced a new rifle, the Lebel Model 1886 firing a new 8 mm calibre cartridge, to exploit these benefits.

 "Also black powder leaves a heavy residue in the bore.
 With the best conditions this residue causes a slight falling off of accuracy after from five to fifty shots have been fired from a rifle without cleaning, and when it was attempted to increase the velocity by decreasing the caliber, lengthening the bullet, and increasing the powder charge, the increase in the residue was so great as to destroy the accuracy unless the bore was cleaned after every shot."